THE SITTING

 MATERIALS & FRAMING

 Robert uses only the very best quality archival printers and inks that offer the greatest black density for unrivalled graduation.
-He pairs them with a Sario smooth-cotton paper, with its slightly textured surface, and what he believes to be the finest paper in the Hahnemühle stable – the 308 gsm PhotoRag.
-Both share the same lightly defined acid-free felt structure, lending each artwork a dimensional depth that can't be found elsewhere.
+He pairs them with what he believes to be the finest paper in the Hahnemühle stable – the 308 gsm PhotoRag.
+With its lightly defined acid-free felt structure, it lends each artwork a dimensional depth that can't be found elsewhere.

 For framing, Robert has hand-picked three profiles that run the gambit from the simple and elegant to the more modern, and indeed the more traditional depending on where the work will be hung.
 He uses UltraVue glass, optically treated to give it a near-invisible finish while also offering UV protection, making it the only choice for the world's top galleries.
 If you would rather frame the work yourself, Robert is happy to advise on any aspect of the process should you want him to.